18F/site-scanning/docs/INSTALL.md

 ### Domain Scan
 - `site-scanning` uses the [domain-scan](https://github.com/18F/domain-scan) engine
 to do the work of parallelizing and collecting all of the scan data.
-Documention exists to help you [add new scanners](https://github.com/18F/domain-scan#developing-new-scanners).
+Documentation exists to help you [add new scanners](https://github.com/18F/domain-scan#developing-new-scanners).

 #### Set up local development
 - Check out the code: